Wednesday, April 29, 2026

 From 2020 through 2024, the ROC Foundation’s finances show:

-• Two years of operating losses
+• Multiple years of operating losses

 • One year of near break-even

-• One year of surplus
+• One year of significant surplus (2023)

-• A return to losses
+• A return to losses in 2024

 Revenue rose sharply in some years, then declined.
 Net assets followed a similar pattern.